Tatkuu/ForumApp/README.md

 - Open the .env file in a text editor and add the following lines:
   - DATABASE_URL=`postgres://postgres.gwgcixzhhbqwhqifqbaf:hR84vPLD#M52pj5@aws-0-eu-central-1.pooler.supabase.com:5432/postgres`
   - SECRET_KEY='your_secret_key'
+    - If you don't have your own secret key set, follow these steps:
+      - Open your terminal and enter the following command: ´export SECRET_KEY='your_secret_key_here'´
 ### 5. Run the Application
 - In terminal run the following command: python3 app.py